U.S. should delay complete troop pullout in Afghanistan -report to Congress | Law-Order

 The United States "should not...simply hand a victory to the Taliban," said the Afghanistan Study Group report, reflecting criticism that the Trump administration conceded too much to the insurgents in a bid to end America’s longest war.
 Congress commissioned the group, whose co-chairs included retired Marine General Joseph Dunford, a former Joint Chiefs of Staff chairman, and Republican former Senator Kelly Ayotte.

 Dunford told reporters the report was shared with aides to President Joe Biden, including Zalmay Khalilzad, the peace negotiator kept on from the Trump administration, who "found it helpful."
-State Department spokesman Ned Price said the Biden administration "plans to support" the peace process, and he noted that it is assessing the Taliban's commitment to cutting ties to al Qaeda, lowering violence and engaging in peace talks.
+State Department spokesman Ned Price said the Biden administration "plans to support" the peace process, and is assessing the Taliban's commitment to cutting ties to al Qaeda, lowering violence and engaging in peace talks.

+Former President Donald Trump ordered a drawdown to 2,500 U.S. soldiers by last month even as violence surged; U.S. officials said the Taliban maintained ties with al Qaeda; and intra-Afghan peace talks stalled.
+The Taliban say al Qaeda fighters are no longer in Afghanistan.
+The Taliban also have indicated they will resume attacks on foreign forces if they remain past May 1.
+Senator Lindsey Graham, a leading Republican defense hawk who had concerns with Trump's deal with the Taliban, praised the report.
+He added in a statement that after initial discussions with the administration, "it looks like they will be very receptive to the recommendations."

 The February 2020 U.S.-Taliban deal made the U.S. withdrawal contingent on ground conditions and on the Taliban ending the hosting of al Qaeda fighters and halting the group’s "recruiting, training and fund-raising."